AaronTheProgrammer/Screen-Video-Maker/README.txt

 Example: npm run package -- --platform=linux --arch=x64 (this would package it for linux)

 An application file is produced in a newly created 'out' folder in the root directory of your app.

+These are the types of apps that need to be installed, so you can't run it with just the executable alone.
+You need the whole project folder.